Abrasel-Nacional/opendelivery-v2/IMPLEMENTATION_GUIDE.md

 ### v1 Thinking
 "I need to implement these REST endpoints and handle events for order management."

 ### v2 Thinking
-"I need to coordinate order state and events with other systems according to the protocol, regardless of how I transport that coordination."
+"I need to coordinate order state and events with other systems according to the Open Delivery domain model, implementing the published API Specs."

-The protocol (what to coordinate) is separate from the binding (how to carry it).
+Domain narrative lives under Protocol; the implementable contract is API Spec (REST/HTTP).

 ---